enrothj/WSDproject/project/documentation/documentation.md

 for the exact list of requirements I did not complete.

 ## Necessary CREATE TABLE statements needed to create the database used by the application
-- Database commands are provided in the database_commands.md file (/documentation/database_commands.md)
+- Database commands are provided in the database_commands.txt file (/documentation/database_commands.txt)
 - They were run in order using ElephantSQL browser
 - There are two databases:
     - users: contains the user emails and passwords